Thomas DeMarco: Ottawa Redblacks

 On December 16, 2013, Ottawa selected quarterbacks DeMarco and Kevin Glenn (from Calgary) in the first round of the 2013 CFL Expansion Draft (the first round being designated for Imports).
 On February 4, 2014, after being released by the Hamilton Tiger-Cats, quarterback and veteran CFLer Henry Burris signed a three-year contract with the Redblacks, thus creating a quarterback controversy between Burris, Glenn, and DeMarco.
 On May 13, 2014, Glenn was traded to the BC Lions during the 2014 CFL draft in exchange for the fifth overall pick in that draft.
 DeMarco began the season as the 2nd string QB behind veteran Henry Burris.
 DeMarco only appeared in 4 games in the 2014 CFL season before suffering a season-ending ACL tear in his left knee.
 He has the unusual distinction of punting for the first Redblacks touchdown at TD Place Stadium when his onside punt was recovered for a touchdown by Dobson Collins on August 2, 2014.
 DeMarco dressed for all 18 regular season games and three post-season games in 2015, but played sparingly due to the health and strong play by league MOP, Henry Burris.
 He became a free agent on February 9, 2016.

 Edmonton Eskimos

 DeMarco signed as a free agent with the Edmonton Eskimos on April 16, 2016.
 He was released July 10, 2016.
 The Eskimos' starting quarterback Mike Reilly got banged up in the first round of the playoffs, which prompted the Eskimos to sign DeMarco back to their roster ahead of the Eastern Final.
 DeMarco was released by the Eskimos on December 13, 2016.

-Personal

-DeMarco has a major from Old Dominion in Business Management.
-He is currently working towards his Master of Business Administration.